Together-Java/ModernJava/src/arrays_ii/initialization_with_size.md

 So you have to say `new` followed by the type of element in the array, `[`, the size of the array and `]`.

-[^bw]: The original GameBoy was just black and white, so a `boolean` works just fine to represent a pixel's state.
+[^bw]: The original GameBoy wasn't actually just black and white.
+It supported 7 shades of gray, so a `boolean` wouldn't technically to be enough to represent a pixel's state.
+You'd have to use something with at least 7 states.